Our Social Justice Priorities

 Social Justice Briefs

 COVID-19 has quickly spread in many of the nation’s jails and prisons.
-Policymakers, correctional staff, and public health service providers can play an important role in responding to the prevention and urgent service needs of people impacted by incarceration who are particularly vulnerable, directly and indirectly, to the effects of coronavirus of COVID-19.
+Policymakers, correctional staff, and public health service providers can play an important role in responding to the prevention and urgent service needs of people impacted by incarceration who are particularly vulnerable to the effects of COVID-19.

 The impact of the COVID-19 pandemic is exponentially increased among those on the margins of our society.
 Therefore, it is critical that these families and individuals included in federal and state governments’ efforts to fight the spread of COVID-19, and that they are protected from related social and civic disruptions that will occur as the virus spreads.